punkave/jquery-find-safe/README.md

 ## About P'unk Avenue and Apostrophe

-`jquery-projector` was created at [P'unk Avenue](http://punkave.com) for use in Apostrophe, an open-source content management system built on node.js.
-If you like `jquery-projector` you should definitely [check out apostrophenow.org](http://apostrophenow.org).
+`jquery-find-safe` was created at [P'unk Avenue](http://punkave.com) for use in Apostrophe, an open-source content management system built on node.js.
+If you like `jquery-find-safe` you should definitely [check out apostrophenow.org](http://apostrophenow.org).
 Also be sure to visit us on [github](http://github.com/punkave).

 ## Support

-Feel free to open issues on [github](http://github.com/punkave/jquery-projector).
+Feel free to open issues on [github](http://github.com/punkave/jquery-find-safe).

 <a href="http://punkave.com/"><img src="https://raw.github.com/punkave/jquery-projector/master/logos/logo-box-builtby.png" /></a>